DesignSafe-CI/DS_Use_Case_template/docs/kumar/usecase.md

 * Please cite [Abram et al. (2022)](https://arxiv.org/abs/2109.02754) to acknowledge the use of any resources from this use case.

-* This software is distributed under the MIT License (https://github.com/cb-geo/mpm/blob/develop/license.md).
+* This software is distributed under the [MIT License](https://github.com/cb-geo/mpm/blob/develop/license.md).

 ## Input generation